-As most of you know, I love edible markers and used them to make this cute Valentine’s Day Cake.
-I have also used edible markers on this Spring Cake and these Stencil Cupcakes and even these Valentine’s Day Fruits!
+As most of you know, I am very fond of edible markers and used them to make this cute Valentine's Day Cake.
+I have also used edible markers on this Spring Cake and these Stencil Cupcakes and even these Valentine's Day Fruits!

 - Bake cakes- A pink velvet cake was perfect for this holiday.

 - Let it cool- Until it’s room temperature.

 - Make icing- And color it pink, if necessary.